SamuLumio/object-settings/README.md

 ## Did I mention free GUIs?

-That's right, this library also includes a separate `settings_gui` package that has pre-made settings menus for both tkinter and ttk, with GTK and others to come.
+That's right, this library also includes a separate `settings_gui` package that has pre-made settings menus for various GUI toolkits.
 They have full integration with the aforementioned systems, like validation and sections.

 Here's an example of some dummy settings with both libraries: